If you’ve got a website, it’s going to take time for it to become established on the internet and start attracting visitors.

 - External links: Embed external links to different sites for information people don’t already have.

-- Keyword: Define a keyword that will be the central theme of your content.
+- Keyword: Define a keyword that can be the central theme of your content.

-- Minimum 300 words post: The content should contain at least 300 words in order to rank well in the search engines.
+- Minimum 300 words post: The content should contain at least 300 words to rank well in the search engines.
 Long posts will rank more easily than short posts.